 I’ve had it with the house sugar ants this year!
-How to get rid of house small little tiny black ants that magically appear out of nowhere.
+How to get rid of house small little, tiny black ants that magically appear out of nowhere.
 This is one household pest I’ve been fighting for years.
+Hiring an exterminator can help.
+Look for one who’s committed to using the least toxic products possible.
+Let them know if you have children, pets, or other concerns, such as a respiratory health condition.

 Every now and them they come migrating into my house like they are going to attempt to take over the world.
 I actually was able to find kill spray the source of these nasty household ants pest yesterday and have taken corrective action in eliminating this household ant pest from my home.